traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 **Robust mode (advanced parameters):**

 By default, if any error happens, even on just one search, the algorithm fails and returns no result.
 In cases where partial results are still desired, you can enable robust mode.
 This will prevent batching and ignore failing requests, returning partial results.
 Note that this will consume your API quotas much faster.

+**Searches ID (advanced parameters):**

+Used to identify this specific search in the results array.
+MUST be unique among all searches.
+By default, this is the feature ID.
+If your data contains some specific identifier column, you can select it here to make it easier to identify results.

+**Location ID (advanced parameters):**

+ Used to identify this specific location in the results array.
+MUST be unique among all locations.
+By default, this is the feature ID.
+If your data contains some specific identifier column, you can select it here to make it easier to identify results.

 ### ![](images/icons/route_simple.svg#icon) Route (Simplified)